-During our hashtag series, we’ve discussed the history of hashtags and the effectiveness of using them in your content on various platforms for amplified visibility, organic discovery, and aligning with other like-minded users.
+During our hashtag series, we’ve discussed the history of hashtags and the effectiveness of using them in your content on various platforms for amplified visibility, organic discovery, and to align with other like-minded users.

 6 Facebook hashtag best practices

-With a fresh perspective on Facebook hashtags, here are crucial best practices to ensure your efforts are impactful:
+Here are crucial Facebook hashtag best practices to ensure your efforts are impactful:

 1. Research popular hashtags on the platform.

-Additionally, once your posts go live, I recommend clicking them to review the content associated with the hashtag once more.
+Additionally, once your posts go live, click them to review the content associated with the hashtag once more.
 As a reminder, hashtags are active, real-time content lanes.
 When your posts publish on the platform, engage with your hashtags to leverage the relatable connection.

 2. Don’t treat your hashtag strategy like Instagram.